TSS Certification Process - TSB 2000 Standard

 Professional Development and Continuing Education

-Professional development is the process of an on-going learning
+Professional development is the process of a

-development is an integral and
+Knowledge and skills development is an integral and

 important element that industry professionals must embrace to achieve

-true professional standing in a complex and constantly changing threat
+true professional standing in a complex, and constantly changing threat

 environment.

-TSS designates must complete at least 40 hours of approved
+TSS designates must complete at least 40 hours of

 Membership in the Canadian Technical Security Professional